akosasante/lswebhomework3/README.md

 ```

-My name is:
+My name is: Akosua

-I like to:
+I like to: Listen to podcasts and watch TV

-I'm learning:
+I'm learning: Python and javascript development

 ```